-- The welfare of the child is paramount - Staff should understand their responsibilities to safeguard and promote the welfare of pupils - Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions - Staff should work, and be seen to work, in an open and transparent way - Staff should acknowledge that deliberately invented/malicious allegations are extremely rare and that all concerns should be reported and recorded - Staff should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern - Staff should apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief and sexual orientation - Staff must not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children

-- Staff should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or for acts of serious misconduct prohibition from teaching by the National College of Teaching & Leadership (NCTL). - Staff and managers should continually monitor and review practice to ensure this guidance is followed - Staff should be aware of and understand their establishment's child protection policy, arrangements for managing allegations against staff, staff behaviour policy, whistle blowing procedure and their Local Safeguarding Children Board LSCB procedures.
+- The welfare of the child is paramount - Staff should understand their responsibilities to safeguard and promote the welfare of pupils - Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff should work, and be seen to work, in an open and transparent way including selfreporting if their conduct or behaviour falls short of these guiding principles. - Staff should acknowledge that deliberately invented/malicious allegations are extremely rare and that all concerns should be reported and recorded - Staff should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern - Staff should apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief and sexual orientation - Staff should not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children - Staff should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or for acts of serious misconduct prohibition from teaching by the Teaching Regulation Agency (TRA) - Staff and managers should continually monitor and review practice to ensure this guidance is followed - Staff should be aware of and understand their establishment's child protection policy, arrangements for managing allegations against staff, staff behaviour policy, whistle blowing procedure and the procedures of the relevant Multi-agency Partnership (MAP).